The laboratory

 Alternative architectures, emerging strategies and practices

-This axis aims to more effectively link the profession and science through the prism of "architectural research", which they share and even dispute.
-As in the past, experiments in hybridization between research and projects will be of as much use to teacher-researchers (scientific communications and publications) as to practitioners wishing to develop a "research and development"-type approach in their agencies or design offices.
+This theme aims to more effectively link the profession and science through the prism of ‘architectural research’, which they share and even compete over.
+As in the past, experiences of hybridisation between research and design will be useful both to teacher-researchers (scientific communications and publications) and to practitioners who wish to develop a ‘research and development’ approach in their agencies or design offices.

 Architecture, resources and resilience

-This axis mobilizes the concepts of resources and resilience to question how architectural research invests the issues of so-called ecological, energy, sustainable transitions and the Anthropocene.
-It assumes that upheavals in the architectural profession are changing the meaning of architecture in the context of an accelerated reconfiguration of "human-nature" relationships at all spatial and temporal scales.
-The study of the interrelationships between technology, politics and habitats, which are reshaping and even displacing architectural design and projects, is one of the major entries in this axis.
-The multiplicity of scales and situations between the universal and the particular implies situated approaches: localized fields, empirical and theoretical approaches, diversity of scientific productions.
+This theme draws on the concepts of resources and resilience to examine how architectural research addresses the challenges of ecological, energy and sustainability transitions and the Anthropocene.
+This theme hypothesises that the upheavals in the architectural professions are changing the meaning of architecture in the context of an accelerated reconfiguration of ‘human-nature’ relationships at all spatial and temporal scales.
+The study of the interrelationships between technology, politics and habitats, which are reshaping and even displacing architectural design and projects, is one of the major themes of this theme.
+The multiplicity of scales and situations between the universal and the particular implies situated approaches: localised fields, empirical and theoretical approaches, and diversity of scientific output.

-This axis explores experimentation as a process, object and posture.
-In particular, it proposes to analyze the responses proposed by spatial design players in the face of social and environmental change, looking at their productions, innovations, adaptations, adjustments and renewals.
-What do the players involved in these experimental collaborations and collaborative experiments (project owners, companies, sectors, manufacturers, local authorities, experts, residents) have at stake?
-Alongside this fundamental research, action research is also supported by this axis, adopting a forward-looking posture to adapt spatial design to climate change; "climate" being understood in the sense that it relates as much to meteorology as to the socio-political and moral atmosphere.
+This theme explores experimentation as a process, object and posture.
+In particular, it proposes to analyse the responses proposed by spatial design actors in the face of social and environmental changes by looking at their productions, innovations, adaptations, adjustments and renewals.
+What is at stake for the actors involved in these experimental collaborations and collaborative experiments (project owners, companies, industries, manufacturers, local authorities, experts, residents)?
+Alongside this fundamental research, action research is also carried out within this area, adopting a forward-looking approach to adapt spatial design to climate change, with “climate” understood in the sense of both meteorology and the socio-political and moral atmosphere.

 Rivers and urbanity: architectural theory in the light of contemporary geographical issues

-This axis intends to carry out a rereading of architectural and urban theories of early modernity centered on the transcalar dimension of architecture and their contemporary extensions, an analysis of the issues involved in the development of river territories and their impact in terms of the epistemology of the architectural project, a comparison of European river situations and an exploration of the links between human settlements and the life sciences.
+This research area aims to re-examine early modern architectural and urban theories centred on the trans-scalar dimension of architecture and their contemporary extensions, analyse the challenges of river basin development and their impact in terms of the epistemology of architectural design, compare European river situations, and explore the links between human settlements and the life sciences.

 Heritages, theories and creation

-This axis examines the place of architectural and urban heritage in contemporary dynamics, questioning in particular the issues raised by intervention on the existing, the modalities of mutability as well as the "recycling" of architecture and urban ensembles.
-In this perspective, particular attention is paid to the study of sustainability issues and the underlying theoretical questions raised in particular by contemporary issues concerning the future of architectural objects or urban ensembles.
+This theme examines the place of architectural and urban heritage in contemporary dynamics, questioning in particular the issues raised by intervention on existing structures and the modalities of mutability and “recycling” of architecture and urban complexes.
+In this perspective, particular attention is paid to the study of sustainability issues and the underlying theoretical questions raised in particular by contemporary issues relating to the future of architectural objects or urban complexes.

 Inhabited landscapes: from architecture to territories

-Starting from the interrelation between architecture, landscape and territories, this axis aims to go beyond disciplinary divides to question supposed oppositions between the built and the living, the edifice and the territory, the metropolis and its distant surroundings.
-In the age of the Anthropocene, landscape invites architects to rethink man in his environment at every scale, and to reassess our relationship with nature.
-Landscape invites us to think together about aesthetics, experience and figures, as well as the visible and the invisible, from the ground to the horizon.
-It also allows us to reinterrogate resources (materials, know-how, energies, cultures, economies...), ecology and biodiversity, from the commonplace to the intimate.
+Starting from the interrelationship between architecture, landscape and territories, this theme aims to transcend disciplinary divides in order to question the supposed oppositions between the built and the living, the building and the territory, the metropolis and its outskirts.
+In the Anthropocene era, landscape invites architects to rethink humanity in its environments at all scales and to reassess our relationship with nature.
+Landscape invites us to consider aesthetics, experience and figures together, as well as the visible and the invisible, from the ground to the horizon.
+It also allows us to re-examine resources (materials, know-how, energies, cultures, economies, etc.), ecology, biodiversity, from the common to the intimate.

-Teacher-researchers also carry out their research in cross-disciplinary workshops at UMR EVS.
-These workshops promote transdisciplinary scientific activity around territorial sciences.
-The 7 EVS workshops are available on the UMR website.
+Teacher-researchers also contribute their research to the cross-disciplinary workshops of the UMR EVS.
+These workshops promote scientific activity in a transdisciplinary manner around the sciences of the territory.
+The seven EVS workshops are accessible on the UMR website.

 The scientific production of the members of both research units are on the HAL portal, since the ENSAL collection went online.